metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

-- `cert_secret_ref` (Attributes) CertSecretRef is a certificate added to the transport layerwhen communicating with the Vault server.If no key for the Secret is specified, external-secret will default to 'tls.crt'. (see [below for nested schema](#nestedatt--spec--provider--vault--tls--cert_secret_ref))
+- `cert_secret_ref` (Attributes) CertSecretRef is a certificate added to the transport layer when communicating with the Vault server.
+If no key for the Secret is specified, external-secret will default to 'tls.crt'. (see [below for nested schema](#nestedatt--spec--provider--vault--tls--cert_secret_ref))
-- `key_secret_ref` (Attributes) KeySecretRef to a key in a Secret resource containing client private keyadded to the transport layer when communicating with the Vault server.If no key for the Secret is specified, external-secret will default to 'tls.key'. (see [below for nested schema](#nestedatt--spec--provider--vault--tls--key_secret_ref))
+- `key_secret_ref` (Attributes) KeySecretRef to a key in a Secret resource containing client private key added to the transport layer when communicating with the Vault server.
+If no key for the Secret is specified, external-secret will default to 'tls.key'. (see [below for nested schema](#nestedatt--spec--provider--vault--tls--key_secret_ref))

 <a id="nestedatt--spec--provider--vault--tls--cert_secret_ref"></a>
 ### Nested Schema for `spec.provider.vault.tls.cert_secret_ref`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may bedefaulted, in others it may be required.
+Some instances of this field may be defaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.

 <a id="nestedatt--spec--provider--vault--tls--key_secret_ref"></a>